 If an individual feels their financial contribution will cause undue financial hardship they can request a social work review to determine if further disregards should be applied, or a reduction of the contribution or waiver of it should be applied.

-If the individual has a complaint about the service they receive they are entitled to make a complaint at any time.
+If the individual has a complaint about the service they receive, they are entitled to make a complaint at any time.
 The West Lothian Council Complaints Processes will apply.

 The provision of care and support will continue during the period of any review or complaint.